zaanstad/ZaanAtlas/README.md

 Then select Java 1.5 as the version to use.

+### Install Ant

 To assemble the servlet or run in development mode, you need [Ant](http://ant.apache.org/).
-Due to the ZaanAtlas being tied to Java 1.5, remove any current Ant installations and downgrade to Ant version 1.9.x.
+Due to the ZaanAtlas being tied to Java 1.5, install Ant version 1.9.x.

+#### Windows

+Download the [Windows installer](https://mirror.lyrahosting.com/apache//ant/binaries/apache-ant-1.9.15-bin.zip) for Ant 1.9.
+Unzip the folder and put it with the other programs.

+*For Zaanstad employees, make sure to copy the installation folder to the personal U:\-drive as not to lose it*.

+Expose the location of the `ant` executable to the runtime environment:

+    setx ANT_HOME "U:\Programs\apache-ant-1.9.15"
+    setx PATH "%PATH%;%ANT_HOME%\bin"

+#### *nix

 On *nux operating systems:

-    sudo apt remove ant
     cd /tmp
     wget https://apache.newfountain.nl//ant/binaries/apache-ant-1.9.15-bin.tar.gz
     sudo tar -xf apache-ant-1.9.15-bin.tar.gz -C /opt/